erikd7/feedia/db/README.md

 `POSTGRES_USER` - name of the intialized user.
 PostgreSQL provisions the user and Flyway uses the user to run the migrations.
 `POSTGRES_PASSWORD` - password of the database user

+The below environment variables allow you to keep a consistent user record that is recreated with each database creation.
+To get the values the first time, run migration V100 without creating user 0.
+Use the UI to sign in.
+Then copy the newly-created values from the new row on the `users` table into the below variables.

+`DEFAULT_USER_EMAIL`
+`DEFAULT_USER_PHOTO_URL`
+`DEFAULT_USER_EXTERNAL_ID`

 ### Running

 Use the following command to run the database and run the Flyway migrations.